hibri/hibri.github.io/_posts/2022-07-20-terraform-code-smells-the-middleman.md

 This code smell appears because of the need to control what types of resources are used in the organisation's context.
 We can use [Azure Policy](https://docs.microsoft.com/en-us/azure/governance/policy/overview) and [AWS Guardrails](https://docs.aws.amazon.com/controltower/latest/userguide/guardrails.html) to achieve the same result

 Another reason is the need to deploy resources consistently across the organisation.
-For example to apply tags consistently.
-Again we can use policies to enforce consistency rules.
+For example, to apply tags consistently.
+Again we can use policies to enforce consistent rules.

 Does it satisfy the five [CUPID properties](https://dannorth.net/2022/02/10/cupid-for-joyful-coding/)?